BunkerSierra/WRO2025-FE-Repository/README.md

 Mechanical Parts
 ===

+*You are about to see all the information contained in our [models](/models/README.md). folder.
+If you wish to only view the information from this specific section, you can access it directly via the hyperlink (with the exception of the updates for the Panama Open Championship).*

 One key point we would like to emphasize is that the majority of our mechanical parts were manufactured using laser cutting.
 Another small section of parts, primarily for the steering system, were 3D-printed.

 ## Vehicle Chasis